Kyle Higashioka Player Props: Yankees vs. Astros

-The New York Yankees and Kyle Higashioka (.300 slugging percentage over his past 10 games, including one homer), take on starting pitcher Cristian Javier and the Houston Astros at Yankee Stadium, Thursday at 7:15 PM ET.
+The New York Yankees and Kyle Higashioka (.300 slugging percentage over his past 10 games, including one homer), take on starter Hunter Brown and the Houston Astros at Yankee Stadium, Friday at 7:05 PM ET.

 Kyle Higashioka Game Info & Props vs. the Astros